chromacole/spinner/README.md

-# Spin the Wheel
+# Spin the Wheel + Spin Art

+Two little apps that share the same "grab and spin" mechanic, built as a plain HTML/CSS/JS site with no build step — ready to host on GitHub Pages:

-A game-show style spinner wheel you can play with a mouse (click &amp; drag) or a finger (swipe/touch), built as a plain HTML/CSS/JS site with no build step — ready to host on GitHub Pages.
+- **Spin the Wheel** (`index.html`) — a game-show style spinner wheel you can play with a mouse (click &amp; drag) or a finger (swipe/touch).
+- **Spin Art** (`spin-art.html`) — a virtual spin-art disc: spin it the same way, then click and hold to drip paint that flings outward while it spins, just like the real machines.
+Save your art as a PNG when you're done.

+A small nav in the header switches between the two pages.

 ## Try it locally

-Just open `index.html` in a browser, or serve the folder with any static server, e.g.:
+Just open `index.html` (or `spin-art.html`) in a browser, or serve the folder with any static server, e.g.:

 ```
 npx serve .